-Examples of academic dishonesty include:
+Examples of academic dishonesty include, but are not limited to:

-A. Cheating or Plagiarizing on Tests, Projects, or Assignments

-"Cheating" is defined as the giving or taking of any information or material with the intent of wrongfully aiding oneself or another in academic work considered in the determination of a course grade.
+A. Cheating or Plagiarizing on Tests, Projects, Papers, or Assignments "Cheating" is defined as the giving or taking of any information or material with the intent of wrongfully aiding oneself or another in academic work considered in the determination of a course grade.